 Awards are made from the COSARAF Foundation Hardship Fund every eight to ten weeks.
 The Hardship -Fund committee meets once every six weeks to discuss recent applications.
 We are not an emergency relief fund.

 - Application form

 Please find a link to the application form on the APPLY NOW button.

-You should not fill in the form yourself.
-Only the social organisation should complete the form, so please contact them for more information.
-Social organisations should not edit the form electronically or change the layout.
+Individuals should not fill in the form.
+Only social organisation, acting as a referral partner, should complete the form.
+Referral partners should not edit the form electronically or change the layout.

 Please ensure you have selected the current fund option between Sadaqah and Zakat.
 Non-Muslim’s cannot apply for zakat funds.

 Applicants should not contact us directly.
 We will not liaise with individual applicants.
 We only communicate directly with the referral partner.

 We only liaise with the referral partner.
 The referral partner will be informed of the outcome of the application within six to eight weeks of the application submission.